rotdrop/cafevdb/docs/phpdoc/html/files/Traits/GetUserTrait.php.txt

 use OCP\IUser;

 /**
- * Convenience function to fetch the user either from the NC user-session or
+ * Convenience function to fetch the user either from the NC user-session.
- * if in CLI mode from a super-globals variable 'cafevdb-user' */ trait GetUserTrait
+ */
+trait GetUserTrait
 {